Advanced SVG Editing: Pro Techniques for Paths, Masks & Complex Files

 2. How do I modify an SVG file?

-To modify an SVG file, open it in an online SVG editor (e.g., SVGMaker), then adjust fill colors, strokes, text, or paths.
+To modify an SVG, open it in an online SVG editor (e.g., SVGMaker), then adjust fill colors, strokes, text, or paths.
 Most editors also let you ungroup layers, move shapes, and export a cleaned-up version when you're done.

 3. What program can I use to edit an SVG file?